System Design Space

 Practical checklist

-• There is a single workflow plan/apply with a mandatory review and audit trail.
+• There is one plan/apply workflow with mandatory review and an audit trail.

-• State backend is protected, versioned and has a backup/restore runbook.
+• The state backend is protected, versioned, and has a backup and restore runbook.

-• Regular drift detection is carried out in all key environments.
+• Infrastructure drift detection runs regularly across all key environments.

-• There is a strategy of modular decomposition and ownership by teams.
+• There is a modular decomposition strategy and clear team ownership.

 References